|

 Preferred stock is a debt instrument, something like a bond.
 Preferred

-corporation is liquidated.
+preferred stocks trade like regular stocks.
 Convertible preferred shares can be converted

 into common stock according to predetermined conditions.
+See the

 Power Center